 Koh Ha contains at least 60 species of corals and many of the gorgonian seafans host a fascinating range of shrimps and crabs.
 This Ao Nang dive site often has large schools of barracuda, small groups of squid, and early in the morning leopard sharks are often found lazing in the sand.

 During the afternoon the western side of Koh Dor often plays host to a group of the normally shy black-tip reef sharks.
-Whilst brief sightings of these sharks are possible on scuba they are best observed by snorkelling in the lunch break.
-Koh Dor has a good mix of large porites species and Diploastrea Heliopora hard corals and soft corals, sea fans, sea whips and leather corals.
+Whilst brief sightings of these sharks are possible on scuba, they are best observed by snorkelling in the lunch break.
+Koh Dor has a good mix of large porites species and diploastrea heliopora hard corals and soft corals, sea fans, sea whips and leather corals.
 Several large barrel sponges are also found around this site.

 The large island of Koh Talu boasts 2 shallow swim-throughs that are suitable for most levels of divers and large barracuda often frequent the entrances.
 Mantis shrimps are sometimes found scuttling across the bottom as you move to deeper waters.
 The coral extends a long way south and it is even possible to swim from the western side of this island right across to the next site, G.K.
 Island.

-If you like soft corals and their attendant hosts of shrimps, crabs, and brittlestars Krabi's G.K.
+If you like soft corals and their attendant hosts of shrimps, crabs, and brittlestars, Krabi's G.K.
 Island will be paradise for you.
 Deceptively small on the surface, the underwater coral plateau to the south seems to go on forever.
 Sea whips and gorgonians abound and every rock is covered with a plethora of corals.
-Large school of fusiliers move along the edges of the larger rock formations, whilst the occasional sea snake probes the cracks and crevices for its next meal.
+Large schools of fusiliers move along the edges of the larger rock formations, whilst the occasional sea snake probes the cracks and crevices for its next meal.

 Koh Yawasam is blessed with large areas of shallow coral and flat areas of sand, but boasting deeper water with coral and sandy patches a short swim away, Yawasam could have been built with dive instruction in mind!
-The marine life here is as varied and numerous as any Krabi dive site.
+The marine life here is as varied and numerous as any other Krabi dive site.
 Koh Yawasam also is the easiest place to observe the red saddleback anemonefish, which is rare compared to the other anemonefishes found in our area.

-Scuba diving in Krabi runs all year round, but the best diving conditions exist from November to April.
+Scuba diving in Krabi runs all year round, but the best conditions exist from November to April.
 Late May to October brings monsoon winds and surface swells, reducing visibility at the dive sites in Ao Nang by about 20%, but it is pretty rare that trips are cancelled due to bad weather.